 - Cross-cutting concerns (system logging, audit logging, config, security)

-- Who'll be developing the sub-apps (you, people this job in your office, or anyone / the greater community)
+- Who'll be developing the sub-apps (you, people that work in your office, or anyone / the greater community)

 - ASP.NET WebForms is basically a completely vacant parcel of land - you'll have to build most things yourself, or bring in additional frameworks (such as the MS Enterprise Libraries)

-- ASP.NET MVC is effectively the same thing although in a different style.
+- ASP.NET MVC is effectively the same thing but in a different style.

-- The MS Ent Libs are great for cross-cutting concerns (like data access, logging, etc) although that's all.
+- The MS Ent Libs are great for cross-cutting concerns (like data access, logging, etc) but that's all.

-- There's also a range of good Dependency Inversion frameworks although again these aren't a full solution.
+- There's also a range of good Dependency Inversion frameworks but again these aren't a full solution.